Citi® / AAdvantage Business™ World Elite Mastercard® review

 In many ways, the CardName is similar to the CardName, with loyalty to Delta instead of American Airlines.

-The welcome offer allows new cardholders to earn 60,000 bonus miles after spending $4,000 in purchases on your new card in your first six months of card membership.
+The limited time offer allows new cardholders to earn signup_reward bonus miles after spending signup_bonus_spend_amount in purchases on your new card in your first six months of card membership.
+Offer Ends 4/2/25.
 On an ongoing basis, earn 2X miles per dollar spent on purchases at U.S. shipping providers and at U.S. providers for advertising (in select media) on up to $50,000 of purchases per category, per year; 2X miles on every dollar spent on eligible purchases made directly with Delta and on every eligible dollar spent at restaurants; and 1X mile on every eligible dollar spent on other purchases.
-Cardholders can enjoy Zone 5 priority boarding and one free checked bag on every Delta flight.
+Cardholders can enjoy Zone 5 priority boarding on Delta flights and your first checked bag for free on every Delta flight.
 There are no foreign transaction fees and a AnnualFees each year after that.
 See Rates and Fees

 If you are thinking this sounds a lot like the CardName, you wouldn’t be completely off, but besides the airline loyalty difference and number of introductory bonus miles, there are a few other differences to note.